 LMDC will be responsible for implementation of the memorial and cultural uses that comprise the Memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the Redevelopment Program to be located at the WTC Site.
-LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the Redevelopment Program to be located outside the WTC Site.
-The WTC Memorial and Redevelopment Plan may also require or involve consents, approvals or other supporting actions by other local, state or federal agencies in connection with its approval and implementation.
+LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the Redevelopment Program and other activities to be located at the Southern Site outside the WTC Site.
+The WTC Memorial and Redevelopment Plan may also require or involve consents, approvals or other supporting actions by other local, state or federal agencies in connection with LMDC General Project Plan - Proposed Amendments November 9, 2006 World Trade Center Memorial and Cultural Program Page 2 of 14 its approval and implementation.
 As described in Section 10 below, LMDC has conducted a coordinated environmental review of the combined WTC Memorial and Redevelopment Plan.